mvstic/etch-a-sketch/README.md

 ## Known Issues

-- ~The grayscale event listener applies to all button listeners in a way that affects the opacity of other paint modes.~ Fixed, but gridlines are now 1) erased by the eraser tool, and 2) affected by opacity when drawn over with grayscale.
+- ~The grayscale event listener applies to all button listeners in a way that affects the opacity of other paint modes.~ Fixed, but gridlines are affected by opacity when drawn over with grayscale.
 - Additionally, when grayscale paint is erased, grayscale no longer incrementally increases opacity.

 ## Skills